 The most important thing to do when planning a destination wedding is to get started early.
-It’s easy to think you have more than enough time to get everything done, but that date will start to close in rapidly.
+It’s easy to think you have more than enough time to get everything done.
+However, that date will start to close in rapidly!
 By getting everything done well in advance, you can relieve a lot of stress and allow yourself to enjoy your trip much better.

 Lastly, you need to make sure you communicate all the details to your prospective wedding guests as far in advance as possible.
-While you can get away with sending out save-the-date cards only a few months ahead of time with a local wedding, the added fees and time dedication of traveling for your wedding will require longer notice for many of your guests.
+Sure, you can get away with sending out save-the-date cards only a few months ahead of time with a local wedding.
+However, added fees and time dedication of traveling for your wedding will require longer notice for many of your guests.
 As soon as you decide on a location and date, send out your save-the-date cards; even if you haven’t finalized the rest of the details just yet.

 Taking Care of Your Guests

 Since your guests are traveling so far from home to support you on your wedding day, it is important that they feel welcomed and relaxed when they arrive at the destination.
 You will probably put much more time and research into the destination than they will, so it is important that you act as a good host.
 Though it is your wedding and you don’t want to do too much for everyone, there are some simple things that can go a long way.